vanandsh/DSCI_522_Group405/doc/final_report.md

 The dataset used in this project is about Airbnb listings in New York in 2019.
 The Airbnb listing data is from[Inside Airbnb](http://insideairbnb.com/get-the-data.html)(“Get the Data - Inside Airbnb.
-Adding Data to the Debate.” n.d.), which as compiled from Airbnb’s website.
+Adding Data to the Debate.” n.d.), which is compiled from Airbnb’s website.
 Each of the 48,895 rows represents an Airbnb listing, which includes several features, such as the price of the listing, neighbourhood, room type and the number of reviews.